antrea-io/antrea/multicluster/test/integration/README.md

 The tests must be run on an real Kubernetes cluster.
 At the moment, you can simply run `make test-integration` in `antrea/multicluster` folder.
-It will create a Kind cluster named `antrea-integration-kind` and execute the integration codes.
+It will create a Kind cluster named `antrea-integration` and execute the integration codes.

 if you'd like to run the integration test in an existing Kubernetes cluster, you